byJeevan/Swift_Playgrounds/Swift Notes/ARC-Memory Management & Dispatch machanism.md

 > Stack is used for static memory allocation and Heap for dynamic memory allocation, both stored in the computer’s RAM

 ## ARC

+## Strong vs Weak vs Unowned :
+- strong : When a property is being created, the reference is `strong` unless they are declared `weak` or `unowned`.

 ### Unowned vs Weak
 - A weak reference is always optional and automatically becomes nil when the referenced object deinitializes.
-Unowned expects an owner (pointer reference) after deallocation.
+- Unowned expects an owner (pointer reference) after deallocation.
 It never becomes nil.
 Therefore the unowned variable must not be an optional.
-- For `weak` references, which are set to nil if the instance they reference is deallocated.
-- Weak references are automatically set to nil once the object they point to gets deallocated
 - Since a weak reference can be set to nil, it is always declared as an optional.
-- `unowned` reference is always expected to have a value. which means - when the object deallocated, reference will
+- `unowned` reference is always expected to have a value. which means - when the object deallocated, reference will.
 - unowned comes in two flavours - unowned(safe) and unowned(unsafe).
 It's equivalent to assign and unsafe_unretained from Objective-C
-- unowned - When a references object is deallocated(is nil), the unowned does not become a nil because ARC does not set it.
-That is why unowned reference is non-optional
+- When a references object is deallocated(is nil), the unowned does not become a nil because ARC does not set it.
+That is why unowned reference is non-optional.
+- weak : When a property is weak, Reference count will not incremented.
+Hence a weak object will be present in memory until some one hold with strong reference.
+- Weak reference are always declared as optional types because the value of the variable can be set to nil.
+ARC automatically sets weak reference to nil when the instance is deallocated.
+Eg : `weak var owner: Person?`
+- Unowned : The big difference is that an unowned reference always have a value.
+ARC will not set unowned reference’s value to nil.
+In other words, the reference is declared as non-optional types.

 ## Dispatch Machanism
 ### Dynamic dispatch